Our Academic Vision

 Francois Serre y Berga is a French citizen born in Barcelona, Spain.
 He graduated with honors from the Opera de Paris and Conservatoire Superieur de Paris.
 In Europe, he danced as a soloist with several companies in France and Switzerland including the Ballet National du Rhin under Jean Sarelli, Basel Ballet under Heinz Spoerli, Ballet de Marseille under Roland Petit and the Zurich Opera House.
-Francois studied Jazz dance with Gus Giordano and Lea Darwin in Chicago at the Gus Giordano Dance Center.
+He studied Jazz dance with Gus Giordano and Lea Darwin in Chicago at the Gus Giordano Dance Center.
 He was a dancer for movies, television and music videos in France, and danced with Tina Turner’s European Tour in 1990-91.
-Mr. Serre y Berga was Assistant Artistic Director at Spectrum Dance Theater and taught at Cornish College of the Arts in Seattle.
+Mr. Serre y Berga was Assistant Artistic Director at Spectrum Dance Theater, and taught at Cornish College of the Arts in Seattle.
 He was Chairman of the Ballet School at the Washington Academy of Performing Arts in Redmond, Washington.
 He has been invited as a guest teacher for prestigious companies and competitions around the world such as the Rock School of Dance and Prix de Lausanne.
 Consistently Mr. Serre y Berga's artistry is appreciated around the world with top honors in highly-esteemed competitions such as the Youth America Grand Prix and Tanzolymp.
 His students and his original choreography have been seen on the stage at the State Hermitage Museum Theatre at the International Dance Open Festival, and in Switzerland at the prestigious Prix de Lausanne.
 His world renown choreography is featured annually at local productions with the International Ballet Theatre.

 Mr. Serre y Berga is the Assistant Artistic Director, and he teaches Ballet, and Contemporary Dance.

 Le Yin was born in Nan Chang, China and began his training at the Beijing Dance Academy and continued his training with the Houston Ballet Academy.
 Mr. Yin is a former Principal dancer with the Houston Ballet and is now a former Principal dancer with Pacific Northwest Ballet.
 He performed the lead in International Ballet Theatre's 2010 Don Quixote and performed in IBT’s 2011 Giselle.